 Their work on the content management system for this site put Tennessee at the head of the pack in developing news web sites as a teaching tool.

 Contributing to and backing up their work was John McNair, director of technology for the College of Communication and Information.
-Bob Stepno, a lecturer in the College, also made substantial contributions to the generation of this site.
+Bob Stepno, a lecturer in the College, also made substantial contributions to that generation of the TNJN site.

 The faculty advisor from inception through 2016 was Dr. Jim Stovall.
 The current faculty advisor is Distinguished Lecturer Melanie Faizer.
 The current TNJN site is running on WordPress and technical support is provided by Dan Greene in the School of Information Sciences.